LLFourn/p6-DispatchMap/README.md

    bar => ((Int,Int) => "int int")
 ).compose;

-$map.ns-meta('foo')<bar> = "some metadata entry";
+$map.ns-meta('foo') = "foo stores some number and string dispatches";
+$map.ns-meta('bar') = "bar just has some ints";

 ```

-Returns a hash associated with the given namespace for metadata
+Returns a writeable container associated with the given namespace.
+You
-storage.
-This is mostly here for convenience, but it can be useful because it
+can think of this a map that runs in parallel to the dispatching
-is inherited by child DipatchMaps.
+map. it is inherited by child DipatchMaps and overwritten by
+`.override`.

+`ns-meta` will work before or after `.compose` has been called.

 ### add-parent(DispatchMap:D $parent)